Caesarsyning/Chinese-Community-App/README.md

 - **Backend**: Developed using the Django framework with a Model-View-Template (MVT) pattern.
 - **Frontend**: Designed using HTML templates, Bootstrap for styling, and JavaScript for interactive elements.
-- **Database**: Deployed using Postgres on the Heroku platform.
+- **Database**: Deployed using MySQL in a Docker container for local development.
-- **Media Storage**: Utilized AWS S3 buckets for storing images and other types of data.
+- **Media Storage(Developing)**: Utilized AWS S3 buckets for storing images and other types of data.
+- **Containerization**: The application is containerized using Docker for easy deployment and development.

 ## Deployment

-The web application is deployed on the Heroku platform with data being stored in a Postgres database.
-AWS S3 is used for media storage.
+The web application can be deployed using Docker for local development and deployed to the Heroku platform.
+MySQL is used for database management, and AWS S3 is utilized for media storage.

-## Setup Instructions
+### Docker Setup

 1. Clone the repository: